platformio/platformio-core/docs/ide/codeanywhere.rst

 Quick Start
 -----------

-Let's create our first PlatformIO-based Cloud9 Project
+Let's create our first PlatformIO-based Codeanywhere Project

 1. Initialize new PlatformIO-based Project.
-Run a next command in Cloud IDE
+Run a next command in a Cloud IDE SSH Terminal:
-    Terminal:

     .. code-block:: bash